Skip to main content

 Connect to GreptimeDB

 GreptimeDB supports multiple protocols for interacting with the database.
-In this quick start document, we use SQL for simplicity.
+In this guide, we use SQL for simplicity.

-If your GreptimeDB instance is running on 127.0.0.1 with the MySQL client default port 4002 or the PostgreSQL client default port 4003, you can connect to GreptimeDB using the following commands.
+If your GreptimeDB instance is running on 127.0.0.1 with the MySQL client default port 4002 or the PostgreSQL client default port 4003, connect using:

 mysql -h 127.0.0.1 -P 4002